Battle of Mount Tabor (1799): Battle

 Kléber had badly estimated how long the march would take and did not reach the plain below Mount Tabor until 6 am, by which time the sun had risen.
-The Ottoman forces, consisting of 10,000 infantry and 25,000 cavalry, spotted Kléber, who realised that his best bet was to form two infantry squares to defend against attack, then hopefully retreat during the night.
+The Ottoman forces spotted Kléber, who realized that his best bet was to form two infantry squares to defend against attack, then hopefully retreat during the night.
 However, as the day wore on, it became clear to both Kléber and the Ottomans that his position could not last, as Kléber's men were running out of ammunition, thirsty and starving.

 Just when all seemed to be lost, some of his soldiers claimed to have seen bayonets advancing from the north.
 Kléber tried to verify their report by climbing to a vantage point and using his telescope but saw nothing.
 Desperate, Kléber prepared to abandon his artillery and wounded, and attempt a breakout, every man for himself.
 However, Kléber's men had not been mistaken: Napoleon was marching to their aid with 2,000 men.
 When Kléber had looked, Napoleon's forces had marched behind head-high wild wheat, which made them invisible from the battlefield.

 Napoleon found himself between the Ottomans and their camp.
-He ordered a part of his force to form squares and march upon an embankment, which made them visible to both the Ottomans and the French under Kléber, coordinated with a salvo from his artillery to announce his presence.
+He ordered a part of his force to form squares and march upon an embankment, which made them visible to both the Ottomans and the French troops under Kléber, coordinated with a salvo from his artillery to announce his presence.
 The Ottoman forces were briefly distracted by this but were soon reassured by the sight of their advancing Mamluk cavalry and Nablus tribesmen.
 Seeing that the Ottomans would stand their ground, Napoleon sent three of his squares to march out, in between the Ottomans and their camp.
 Simultaneously, he sent 300 men into the camp, with orders to set fire to all the tents and make a show of seizing supplies and camels.
 Upon seeing the destruction of their belongings and Napoleon's squares blocking the way to save their camp, the Ottomans felt cut off and were thrown into confusion.

 Kléber saw his chance, and ordered his men to charge, which supported by the soldiers under Napoleon transformed the Ottoman retreat into a general rout.
 Ottoman cavalry headed for the mountains in the south, while their infantry scattered toward the Jordan River.
 Recent rains had risen the water of the river and made its banks into a quagmire, and this poor timing resulted in thousands of casualties for the retreating Ottoman infantry.